The number of varieties in a family which contain a rational point: Counting functions associated to Brauer group elements

-By Lemma \ref{lem:global_fourier_anisotropic}, the characters which gives rise to the singularity of $Z(s)$ of highest order are the exactly the finite collection of characters $C(T,\R)$, as defined in Theorem \ref{thm:sub_C}.
+By Lemma \ref{lem:global_fourier_anisotropic}, the characters which give rise to the singularity of $Z(s)$ of highest order are exactly the finite collection of characters $C(T,\R)$, as defined in Theorem \ref{thm:sub_C}.
 Given (\ref{eqn:HZF_anisotropic}), applying Theorem \ref{thm:sub_C} we see that we need to consider the sum

 Note that it follows from character orthogonality that